There is no excuse for online photo theft

 And it’s not only about finding images.
 If you use Creative Commons search you can look for any assets across a wide range of online resources.

 More and more photographers are making their images available under Creative Commons.
-And it's useful for other media assets, too, not just images.
+And it’s useful for other media assets, too, not just images.
 Below is a screen grab from the Creative Commons Search site.
 You can search for a wide assortment of media assets and know that what you find is safe to use.
 Be sure to check the box marked ‘modify or adapt’ because you will probably want to crop or size the image.

-My preferred method – which is included in the Creative Commons search page - is to go direct to Flickr.
+Another method – which is included in the Creative Commons search page – is to go direct to Flickr.
 Click on ‘Explore’ in the top navigation, then scroll down to ‘The Commons’ and then search for the item you want to use.

 Creative Commons License